 Food, Drinks, Emotions

-Welcome to Indapubs's Induction, Standard & Service Training Platform
+Welcome to IndaPubs’ Induction, Standards & Service Training presentation

-You will find the basic tools to shine and to integrate efficiently in your new team.
+This platform is here to give you the essential tools to shine and to feel confident in your new team.

-The staff guidelines, our work ethics and our intimate style of pub food service will be no secret for you.
+You’ll discover our staff guidelines, our work ethics, and the intimate, thoughtful style of pub food service that defines IndaPubs.

 Trial Shift Candidate